netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Thanks to Mahesh Jethanandani for the thoughtful AD review.

-   Thanks to Christer Holmberg for the genart review, Jean Mahoney for the check on RPC implications, Ralf Weber for the dnsdir, Giuseppe Fioccola for the opsdir review, and Joseph Touch for the tsvart review.
+   Thanks to Christer Holmberg for the genart review, Jean Mahoney for the check on RPC implications, Ralf Weber for the dnsdir, Giuseppe Fioccola for the opsdir review, Joseph Touch for the tsvart review, and Yoav Nir for the secdir review.

 The author of RFC 8407:
 : Andy Bierman